The right to request flexible working

 If a request is accepted, it will lead to a permanent change in the employee's terms and conditions of employment.

 A request must be made in writing and state:

-- what effect the employee thinks the change will have on the employer and how that effect might be dealt with;
+- what effect the employee thinks the change will have on the employer and how, in the employee’s opinion, that effect might be dealt with;

 The employer may refuse a request only on one or more of the following grounds:

 - the burden of additional costs;

 - detrimental effect on ability to meet customer demand;

 - inability to re-organise work among existing staff, or to recruit additional staff;